alan-if/alan-i18n/alan_en/README.md

 # Library Status

+- [`StartLib/CHANGELOG.md`][CHANGELOG.md]

-Although we're planning to update the __English Starter Library__ to take advantage of the new ALAN&nbsp;3 features that were introduced since 2007, currently its code is the same as the original __[ALAN Library v0.6.2]__.
+The __English Starter Library__ is currently in Beta stage.
+We're gradually updating it to take advantage of the new ALAN&nbsp;3 features that were introduced since 2007, as well as refactoring its source code to meet the goals of this project.

+Until the library reaches its first stable release with v1.0.0, its code will be subject to frequent changes, including backwards compatibility breaking changes; furthermore, we can't guarantee that its documentation will always be up to date with its latest code changes.

 # License